 Rental options must also be considered in a housing affordability conversation.
 According to the ARC, metro-Atlanta rental costs have risen at a much faster rate than wages.
 Since 2010, wages have increased by 10% but rents have increased by 48%.
-Most of the rents for apartments in Duluth are consistent with the surrounding area.
 The two newest apartments - District at Duluth and SODO have some of the highest rents in Gwinnett County.